MicrosoftDocs/terminal/TerminalDocs/troubleshooting.md

 The purpose of `startingDirectory` is to launch a new Windows Terminal instance in the given directory.
 If the terminal runs any code that changes its directory, that may be a good place to take a look.

+## I've deleted a profile from my settings file, but it's still appearing in the list of profiles!

+By default, the Windows Terminal ships with a "PowerShell" and a "Command Prompt" profiles.
+These two are built-in profiles.
+The Terminal will also try to autodetect if certain other applications are installed, like Powershell Core instanllations, WSL distros, and the Azure Closud Shell.
+We call these types of automatically generated profiles "Dynamic profiles".

+For both built-in and dynamic profiles, simply deleting the profile won't be enough to remove it from the list of profiles.
+Built-in profiles are defined in `defaults.json`, so they're alwways available.
+Dynamic profiles will attempt to create a json stub for their profile in your `settings.json` file whenever they determine there wasn't already a stub present in the file.

+The only way to truly remove these profiles from the list of profiles is by "hiding" them, by adding the property `"hidden": false` to the profile.

 ## Ctrl+= does not increase the font size

 If you are using a German keyboard layout, you may run into this problem. <kbd>ctrl+=</kbd> gets deserialized as <kbd>ctrl+shift+0</kbd> if your main keyboard layout is set to German.
 This is the correct mapping for German keyboards.